nais/doc/docs/security/auth/idporten/sidecar.md

 ## Usage

+### Authenticate a user

-- When you must authenticate a user, redirect to `https://app.ingress/oauth2/login`.
+When you must authenticate a user, redirect to `https://app.ingress/oauth2/login`.

+### Redirect after authentication

-- Redirects after successful authentication follow these rules in ascending priority:
+Redirects after successful authentication follow these rules in ascending priority:

 1. `/` (default).
 2. The URL set in the `Referer` header.
 3. The URL or relative path set in the query parameter `redirect`, e.g. `https://app.ingress/oauth2/login?redirect=/some/path`.

+The host and scheme (if provided) are stripped from the redirect URL, which effectively only allows redirects to paths within your own ingress.

+### Calling downstream APIs

-- The ID-porten access token can be exchanged for a [TokenX](../tokenx.md) token.
+The ID-porten access token can be exchanged for a [TokenX](../tokenx.md) token.
+The TokenX token can then be used when calling downstream APIs.

 ## Responsibilities and Guarantees